Academic Courses

 Instructor: Dr. Marlaina Martin, Phillips Collection and the University of Maryland Postdoctoral Fellow in Visual Culture 2019/20

-The social lives, or “cultures” of media will be examined: namely, how people have adopted, adapted, signified, and interacted through media, both in theory and in practice.
-In this seminar, students will learn about “media anthropology” as a subfield.
-They will also discuss various media making practices and media forms in relation to issues of racial, gender and sexual identity; self-definition; religiosity; war and intergroup conflict; advertising; and nationalism among others.
+Students examined the social lives, or “cultures” of media: how people have adopted, adapted, signified, and interacted through media, both in theory and in practice.
+In this seminar, students learned about “media anthropology” as a subfield.
+They discussed various media making practices and media forms in relation to issues of racial, gender and sexual identity; self-definition; religiosity; war and intergroup conflict; advertising; and nationalism.

 SPRING 2019